A Look Back On Kate Spade’s Fashion Empire

 On June 5, Page Six reported that Spade took her life in her Upper East Side apartment.
 She was 55.

-The company shared a statement on their website stating,
+The company shared a statement on their website.

 “Kate Spade, the visionary founder of our brand, has passed.
 Our thoughts are with her family at this incredibly heartbreaking time.
 We honor all the beauty she brought into this world.”

-The fashion icon’s classic, yet revolutionary designs, have become a staple to so many and her contributions to fashion and art have certainly impacted the fashion industry for generations to come.
+The fashion icon’s classic, yet revolutionary designs, have become a staple to so many, and her contributions to fashion and art have certainly impacted the fashion industry for generations to come.